-Traditional Piedmontese recipe combining tajarin, thin egg tagliolini, with a flavorful wild boar ragù.
-The pasta is made following the recipe of chef Enrico Crippa, while the ragù is a reinterpretation from La Cucina Italiana.
+Traditional Piedmontese recipe that combines tajarin, thin egg tagliolini, with a flavorful wild boar ragù.
+The pasta is made according to chef Enrico Crippa's recipe, while the ragù is a reinterpretation from La Cucina Italiana.

-Knead the flour and semolina with the eggs until a homogeneous dough is obtained.
+Knead the flour and semolina with the eggs until a smooth dough is obtained.

 Let the dough rest for 30-40 minutes.